Benadryl and MS: Why Is Benadryl Given With Some MS Treatments? | MyMSTeam

 • Stomach upset

 Less commonly, diphenhydramine has been known to cause hyperactivity rather than the expected drowsiness.
-It is impossible to predict which of these two effects a person will experience until they take the medication for the first time.
+It’s impossible to predict which of these two effects a person will experience until they take the medication for the first time.

-In rare cases, serious side effects or allergic reactions to diphenhydramine can occur that require emergency medical attention.
+In rare cases, diphenhydramine can cause serious side effects or allergic reactions that require emergency medical attention.
 Symptoms include:

 • Difficulty breathing